gorkemhacioglu/Stream-Viewer-Chat-Bot/README.md

  at an affordable price. ***Please don't forget to change your proxy types to private.
 Free proxies that system will give you will not work, because these are not private proxies.***

 * *Free usage has been limited to 3 Stream URLs to prevent others to make money with this free application.*
+* *Your hardware and proxy capacity determines the viewer count that you will have.*

 ## **:question: [How to configure](https://github.com/gorkemhacioglu/Stream-Viewer-Bot/wiki/Configuration)**
 ## **:information_source: [Wiki for more information](https://github.com/gorkemhacioglu/Stream-Viewer-Bot/wiki)**